OSU-App-Club/website/README.md

 ## Features

 - Config files
-- Views Transitions
+- Views Transitions API
 - Routing and Layouts
 - React components & hooks
-- UI Components built using **shadcn/ui**
+- Desin system built using **shadcn/ui**
 - Documentation and blog using **MDX** and **Content Collections**
 - Styled using **Tailwind CSS**
 - Validations using **Zod**
 - Written in **TypeScript**
-- 100/100 Lighthouse perf scores
+- 100/100 Lighthouse score

 _In Progress:_